corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-administration.md

 The node is using log4j2 asynchronous logging by default (configured via log4j2 properties file in its resources) to ensure that log message flushing is not slowing down the actual processing.
-If you need to switch to synchronous logging (e.g. for debugging/testing purposes), you can override this behaviour by adding `-DLog4jContextSelector=org.apache.logging.log4j.core.selector.ClassLoaderContextSelector` to the node’s command line or to the `jvmArgs` section of the node configuration; see [Node configuration]({{< relref "../setup/corda-configuration-file.md" >}}).
+If you need to switch to synchronous logging (for example, for debugging/testing purposes), you can override this behaviour by adding `-DLog4jContextSelector=org.apache.logging.log4j.core.selector.ClassLoaderContextSelector` to the node’s command line or to the `jvmArgs` section of the node configuration; see [Node configuration]({{< relref "../setup/corda-configuration-file.md" >}}).